ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/group_fields.rst

 |             | fileText\*\* | TRUE                            | FALSE                         |
 +-------------+--------------+---------------------------------+-------------------------------+

+† The valid values for a Document's status are:

+* Success
+* Awaiting Upload
+* In Progress
+* Failed
+* None

+† The valid values for an Event's status are:

+* Needs Review
+* False Positive
+* No Further Action
+* Escalated

 † The valid values for an Incident's status are:

 * New